 Content marketing metrics, just like SEO and social media engagement metrics, are valuable instruments.
 They tell you if the content you create and share performs well.
 By performing well, we mean several things.

 One is the constant flow of visitors and readers of your blog posts, social media posts and other types of content.
 Another is the way these people act after consuming the content.
-Do they share it to their friends?
+Do they share it with their friends?
 Do they follow through with the CTA?
 Lastly, and most importantly, does the content encourage them down the sales funnel to become your customers?

 Content Marketing Metrics Monitoring: A Continuous Task